Bukkeeh/LITA_Class_Documentation/README.md

 ### DATA SOURCES
 ---
-The primary source of data is LITA Incubator Hub and Data Sale.CSV, this is an open source that can be frely downloaded from an open source online such as Kaggle or Fred or any other repository site.
+The primary source of data is LITA Incubator Hub and Data Sale.CSV, this is an open source that can be freEly downloaded from an open source online such as Kaggle or Fred or any other repository site.

 ### TOOL USED
 ---